dotnet/docs/docs/csharp/tutorials/nullable-reference-types.md

 ms.date: 02/19/2019
 ms.custom: mvc
 ---
-# Tutorial: express your design intent more clearly with nullable and non-nullable reference types
+# Tutorial: Express your design intent more clearly with nullable and non-nullable reference types

 C# 8 introduces **nullable reference types**, which complement reference types the same way nullable value types complement value types.
 You declare a variable to be a **nullable reference type** by appending a `?` to the type.
 For example, `string?` represents a nullable `string`.
 You can use these new types to more clearly express your design intent: some variables *must always have a value*, others *may be missing a value*.